xanjay/filter_images_using_modern_face_recognition/README.md

 and apply to your own application.
 ## Training on your own dataset
 1. Organize the training directory with sub-directory for each person as follows:
 Note: Sub-directory should be named after person name which will be used for inference later.
+Maintain equal number of portrait images to each sub-directory.
+Minimum number of images is 5.
+Use more images to get better results.
 ```
 training_images
 +-- elon